K-means clustering: Mean shift clustering

 Basic mean shift clustering algorithms maintain a set of data points the same size as the input data set.
 Initially, this set is copied from the input set.
-Then this set is iteratively replaced by the mean of those points in the set that are within a given distance of that point.
-By contrast, k-means restricts this updated set to k points usually much less than the number of points in the input data set, and replaces each point in this set by the mean of all points in the input set that are closer to that point than any other (e.g. within the Voronoi partition of each updating point).
+All points are then iteratively moved towards the mean of the points surrounding them.
+By contrast, k-means restricts the set of clusters to k clusters, usually much less than the number of points in the input data set, using the mean of all points in the prior cluster that are closer to that point than any other for the centroid (e.g. within the Voronoi partition of each updating point).
 A mean shift algorithm that is similar then to k-means, called likelihood mean shift, replaces the set of points undergoing replacement by the mean of all points in the input set that are within a given distance of the changing set.
-One of the advantages of mean shift over k-means is that the number of clusters is not pre-specified, because mean shift is likely to find only a few clusters if only a small number exist.
-However, mean shift can be much slower than k-means, and still requires selection of a bandwidth parameter.
-Mean shift has soft variants.
+An advantage of mean shift clustering over k-means is the detection of an arbitrary number of clusters in the data set, as there is not a parameter determining the number of clusters.
+Mean shift can be much slower than k-means, and still requires selection of a bandwidth parameter.